metamot/opi5_chg_mac/README.md

 ### Note2:

 This manual is how to update spi-flash uboot-bootloader.
-You can do backup copy of your spi-flash bootloader.
+You can do backup copy of your spi-flash bootloader (16MB).

     $ mkdir ~/my-backup
     $ sudo dd if=/dev/mtdblock0 of=~/my-backup/original.spi

-## Mini- Manual
+## HOWTO

 Change Mac-address for classic Orange Pi 5 (Boot from nvme-ssd only.
 Change mac from micro-sd is not applied).